Laureesh/.CodingClasses/[ITEC 3860] Software Dev/SoftDev - MiniGame2/README.txt

 // <puzzleID>     ID of the puzzle linked to this room (use P0 for none).

 ========== Items Text File Format ==========
-// Each line in items.txt is split into 4 parts, separated by "|" (vertical bar symbol):
+// Each line in items.txt is split into 5 parts, separated by vertical bar symbol:
 <itemID>|<itemName>|<itemDescription>|<itemType>|<value>

-// <itemID>         Unique number assigned to each item (must start with "I").
+// <itemID>         Unique number assigned to each item (must start with I).
 // <itemName>       The name of the item (as displayed in-game).
 // <itemDescription> Description of what the item is or does.
 // <itemType>       The type/category of the item: Weapon, Heal, Key, or Misc.